siberianfox/tinygwiki/TinyG-Start.md

 ### Cooling
 The main heatsinking provided for TinyG is the expanse of 2 oz. copper on the bottom and top of the board.
 You can see this by inspection.
 This is usually sufficient for NEMA17 installations and many NEMA23 applications.
 If you experience thermal shutdown or if you feel the chips are running too hot we recommend fan cooling.

 The TI drivers on the TinyG are incredibly robust and will shut down in case of over-current instead of blowing up (unlike some other brands that shall remain nameless).
-But you don't want to go into thermal shutdown as it will will ruin your job even though the board is still OK.
+But you don't want to go into thermal shutdown as it will ruin your job even though the board is still OK.
 Thermal shutdown is evidenced by anything from a slow on-off cycling of the motor power, getting shorter as the current raises, to a stutter in extreme cases.
 The chips will be quite hot to the touch.

 Fan cooling is the most effective way to cool and far more effective than heatsinking.
 Just putting little heatsinks on the top doesn't do much good.
 We used to sell TinyG with these but don't any more.